Approximate Fitting of a Circular Arc When Two Points Are Known: Example: Recovering Arcs in a Cadastral Dataset

 Fitting of arcs in \cite{OptimalCompressionWithArcs} was performed by checking tolerance when starting and ending vertices are fixed.
-It has the advantage of always finding an arc within tolerance; however, the computational complexity for each fitting is $O{\left( n \right)}$.
-This paper uses approximation to least squares fitting with complexity $O{\left( 1 \right)}$ described in section \ref{OptimalArcWhenTwoPointsAreKnown}: \nameref{OptimalArcWhenTwoPointsAreKnown}.
-Although checking for the tolerance and proper sequence (zigzag) \cite{OptimalCompressionWithArcs, PaperArcFitting, OptimalCompression} has complexity $O{\left( n \right)}$, it is only performed for optimal fits.
+It has the advantage of always finding an arc within tolerance; however, the computational complexity for each fitting is $O{\left( n \log{ \left( n \right) } \right)}$.
+This paper uses approximation to least squares fitting with complexity $O{\left( 1 \right)}$ described in Sect.~\myref{OptimalArcWhenTwoPointsAreKnown}.
+Although checking for the tolerance and proper sequence (zigzag) (\cite{OptimalCompressionWithArcs}, \cite{PaperArcFitting}, and \cite{OptimalCompression}) has complexity $O{\left( n \right)}$, it is only performed for optimal fits.

-The penalty function in \cite{DynamicCompressionWithArcs} is a combination of perceptual and fitting errors.
-The perceptual error is

-where $\delta$ is the segmentation penalty and $\alpha$ is the angle between adjacent segments.
-This gives preference to solutions with acute angles.

 An example is shown in Fig.~\ref{fig:ExampleCompressionWithArcs}.
-The original arcs were lost due to digitalization, limitations of the format, projection, and so forth.
-The restoration of arcs is an important task because it is the original representation.
-Restoring original arcs creates cleaner databases and simplifies future editing.
+The original arcs were lost due to digitization, limitations of the format, projection, and so forth.
+The restoration of arcs is an important task because restoring original arcs creates cleaner databases and simplifies future editing.

-The optimizations used for fitting segments are described in \cite{OptimalCompression}.
-Initial fitting of circular arcs to different parts of the polyline was performed to reduce searching for arcs in a dynamic programming approach.
-The processing speed is about $0.03$ seconds per $100$ points on an \hbox{Intel Xeon CPU E5-2670}.